Beta Israel: Ancient history

 In response, the Jewish leaders sent a letter to Tzemach Gaon the Geon of Sura, a prominent halachic authority of the time, seeking clarification regarding Eldad's identity and religious practices.
 Tzemach Gaon affirmed that Eldad was indeed Jewish and said he belonged to the Tribe of Dan who settled in South of Cush, 135 years before the destruction of the First Temple.
 Eldad's works would be one of the first works bringing knowledge to the diaspora about the customs of the Beta Israel, his testimonies was also accepted and cited by the many prominent Geonim.
+His writings also gave to the rise of the legend Prester John.

-In the mid 10th century, a revolt sparked, lead by Gudit, who lead a revolt and sparked chaos across the Kingdom.
+In the mid 10th century, a revolt sparked, led by Gudit, who lead a revolt and sparked chaos across the Kingdom.
 She was a princess of Gideon IV, the King of the Simien.
 After her father was killed in battle with the Aksumite Empire, Gudit inherited his throne.
 Eventually, she defeated the Aksumite.
-Though her origins are murky, Ethiopian and Arab sources depict her as a Jewess zealot.
+Though her origins are murky, Ethiopian and Arab sources depict her as a Jewish zealot.
 She's credited for "laying waste" onto Aksum in addition the burning of Debre Damo monastery, in which after the sacking her name was changed from Esther to Gudit.
 For the burning and destruction of Axum, regarded as a holy city, the Kebra Nagast uses it a pretext as grounds to persecute the Beta Israel.
 She's also credited for her assassinations and the fall of the Aksumite dynasty.

-During this time, Arab writer Ibn Hawqal writes:"The land of Habash has been ruled by a woman for many years, and she killed the king of Abyssinia, and ruled by a people called the Al-Dani [Danites].
-To this day, she rules an independent kingdom, and her kingdom borders Abyssinia to the south."Additionally, Gudit established trade relations with the Arab caliphates, a departure from the policies of previous Aksumite rulers, who had refrained from doing so in the past.
-As part of these diplomatic efforts, she sent a Zebra to the King of Yemen, who in turn, presented it as a gift to the Abbasid Caliph, Al-Qadir. who mentions he received the gift from a Jewess, who had overthrown the King of Abyssinia.
+During this time, Arab writer Ibn Hawqal writes:

+The land of Habash has been ruled by a woman for many years, and she killed the king of Abyssinia, and ruled by a people called the al-Dani [Danites].
+To this day, she rules an independent kingdom, and her kingdom borders Abyssinia to the south.

+Additionally, Gudit established trade relations with the Arab caliphates, a departure from the policies of previous Aksumite rulers, who had refrained from doing so in the past.
+As part of these diplomatic efforts, she sent a zebra to the King of Yemen, who in turn, presented it as a gift to the Abbasid Caliph, Al-Qadir. who mentions he received the gift from a Jewish woman, who had overthrown the King of Abyssinia.
 Following her death, Gudit was eventually supplanted by the Zagwe dynasty.